 ddev mutagen sync in order to get things into sync, or simply wait.

 Each DDEV project includes a

 .ddev/mutagen/mutagen.yml file by default, with basic defaults you can override if you remove the

 #ddev-generated line at the beginning of the file.

 If you edit the

 - Execute a

-ddev mutagen resetto avoid the situation where the docker volume still has files from an older configuration.
+ddev mutagen resetto avoid the situation where the Docker volume and Mutagen session still have files from an older configuration.

 The most likely thing you’ll want to do is to exclude a path from mutagen syncing, which you can do in the